UtkarshTiwari99/VidSpreads/README.md

     * **Media3:** Another popular video loading library known for its performance and flexibility .

-The Gallery App should automatically detect these new images and display them within its interface.
+The Gallery App should automatically detect these new videos and display them within its interface.